lembugoreng/pertamacode/README.md

 5. **Light/Dark Mode Toggle:**
    - Users can switch between light and dark themes across the application.

-6. **Pagination for Blog Posts:**
+6. **UI Changes**
-   - Optimized pagination to fetch blog posts efficiently.
+   - Fixed the overall look and feel of the UI to be more user friendly and give better clarity.

 7. **Comment Count Display:**
    - Shows the number of comments per post dynamically.